 - This option will allow you to edit your existing appointment.
 Scroll down to the bottom of this page, and at the bottom, there is a section to upload your files.

 - From here, you can choose your file (up to 3 files, such as your paper and the assignment prompt).
 Please upload your file(s) as .doc or .docx files.

 - Consultants will review your document during your 50-minute time slot and re-upload your document with their feedback attached.
 You will receive two emails: one with the consultant’s overall comments, and another to access your file.

 At the end of your appointment hour, you will receive two emails from WCOnline.
 One contains what we call a Client Report Form, where the consultant will provide an overview of their feedback.
 The other email will include your draft with the consultant’s marginal comments.
 The Client Report Form and commented-on draft are meant to be read together.

 As you review your consultant’s comments, we encourage you to remember that feedback is based on the information you provided and the concerns expressed in your Appointment Form.
-Our consultant only has 50 minutes to read and respond to your work, and so will typically comment on 2-3 main concerns.
+Our consultant has only 50 minutes to read and respond to your work, and so typically will comment on 2-3 main concerns.